The Wealthy Thinker

 You also get access to special deals, discounts, and events, as well as special deals and discounts that are only available to members when they sign up for this loyalty program.

-#4.
+#3.
 Discover Cashback Bonus

 Discover’s Cashback Bonus program gives cash back to people who use their Discover credit cards to buy things.
 This loyalty program lets you get cash back on the things you buy every day, so it’s easy to get rewards on things like food, gas, restaurants, and more.

 The program also has categories that change every three months and give higher cashback rates.
 This lets users get the most out of their rewards during certain times.
+(But you have to actively pay attention.)

 One of the best things about the program is that you can use cashback in different ways.
 Cardholders can use the cashback: